visibledata/visibledata.github.io/README.md

-# rroxford.github.io
+# Visible Data Ltd.

-Reproducible Research Oxford is a project based at the University of Oxford.
-We are working to foster a culture of research reproducibility at Oxford.
+Visible Data is an independent consultancy, providing the following services and support:

+- Reproducible Research
+- Data Science Training
+- Data Visualisation Consultancy

+This is a Beautiful Jeykll Github Page website that can be found at [visibledata.co.uk](visibledata.co.uk)